lennartkerkvliet/statutes/statutes.md

 IFLRY operates on a federal structure and is primarily composed of member organisations.
 The highest decision-making body of the association is the **General Assembly** (see [article](#ga)), comprising representatives from its members.
 The General Assembly is responsible for setting the overall direction of the association and adopting key decisions.

-Daily management and external representation are handled by an elected executive **Bureau** (see [article](#bureau)), which operates in accordance with the statutes and decisions of the General Assembly.
+Daily management and external representation are handled by an elected executive **Bureau** (see [article](#bureau)), which operates in accordance with the Statutes and decisions of the General Assembly.
 The work of the Bureau is overseen by an **Advisory Council** (see [article](#ac)), which provides guidance and ensures that the Bureau adheres to the policies and strategic direction set by the General Assembly.

 The General Assembly, Bureau, and Advisory Council are the three statutory bodies that collectively govern the association in compliance with Belgian law.
 The association may employ staff, collectively referred to as the **Office**, to handle administrative and operational tasks (see [article](#office)).
 The Office operates under the direction of the Bureau.